 - 2 serrano peppers. seeded and minced , (or jalepeno peppers)

 - 1 tbsp anchovy paste ,

 - salt and pepper

 - 1 garlic clove , peeled and cut in half

-- Brush sliced bread with olive oil on both sides *see notes
+- Brush sliced bread lightly with olive oil on both sides. *see notes

-- Rub the grilled bread with the cut side of the garlic clove
+- Rub the grilled bread all over with the cut side of the garlic clove.

 - Serve warm, (room temperature is great too)

 - I've seen some recipes that say to oil the bread before grilling and some that don't.
 Certainly, to save on calories, leaving the bread dry would be the best choice.
 I prefer to brush the oil on very lightly.